Langerhans Cell Histiocytosis

 A healthcare provider may diagnose Langerhans cell histiocytosis through a combination of tests, including:

 Discussion of symptoms or illnesses

 Neurological exam to evaluate the spinal cord, brain, nerves, and mental functioning

 A number of lab tests may also be performed to diagnose the condition.
 These include blood tests, urine tests, and a biopsy of the bone marrow.
 Imaging tests, including a bone scan, CT scan, MRI, ultrasound, and PET scan may also be performed.

 Treatment for Langerhans cell histiocytosis typically includes those designed to treat cancer:

-Some patients with Langerhans cell histiocytosis may opt for "watchful waiting," in which the symptoms and progress of the condition are closely monitored but active treatment is postponed until there is a change in the condition.
+Some patients with Langerhans cell histiocytosis may opt for "watchful waiting."
+This means the symptoms and progress of the condition are closely monitored but active treatment is postponed until there is a change in the condition.